YueYongDev/CV_Improver_with_LLMs/README.md

-# 🔎 Resume scanner: 🚀 Leverage the power of LLM to improve your resume
+# 🔎 Resume Analyst: 🚀 Leverage the power of LLM to improve your resume

 ### 🚀 Build a Streamlit application powered by Langchain, OpenAI and Google Generative AI